 Anyway, if you’re hellbent on doing a Pyramids of Giza tour, to learn more about this wondrous site and to have transport from Cairo to Giza included, check out GetYourGuide.
 They offer many epic Pyramids of Giza tours.

 Of course, before you head to the Giza Pyramids, you’ll need a place to stay in Cairo.
-We booked a room at Golden Star Hotel.
+We booked a room at Golden Star Hostel.
 The owner was really nice; plus, the room was spacious, clean and well located.
+Best of all, the room was budget-friendly.
 We can definitely vouch for staying at the Golden Star Hotel during your trip to Cairo.

 Getting to and From Cairo

 You’ll need to get a flight to Cairo to visit the Pyramids.
-When it comes to booking flights, we usually do a search on Skyscanner to get the ball rolling.
+When it comes to booking flights, we use Skyscanner.

 - Pack snacks: you don’t want to get hangry!
 Make sure to pack some snacks with you.